venkspr/oow19/lab4.md

 We want to limit the number of records that are fetched to ensure good performance.
 Especially important when working with large datasets.

+1. In the attribute panel for listview click on All
+2. Input the query parameter "scroll" for seach.
+This should restrict the attributes to scroll policy options
+3. Now click on the arrow > next to scroll-policy-options

 ![2019-09-30 at 11.57 AM](assets/2019-09-30%20at%2011.57%20AM.png)

 Now we will set the fetch size to 25 and max-count to 50.
 Refer to the screen shot below

+1. Set the scroll policy fetch size to 25
+2. Set the scroll policy max fetch size to 50

 ![2019-09-30 at 12.00 PM](assets/2019-09-30%20at%2012.00%20PM.png)